 Ask your agency a lot of questions to gain a good understanding of who the casting is for.
 Research the brand to further appreciate what sort of model they’re looking for.

 Most child modelling jobs are for clothing brands when they release their newest products, but other jobs that require child models include holiday brands, homeware and toys.

 At the casting, they will meet your child to get an idea of their personality.
 They will also consider whether your child has the look they are after for their shoot/show.
 They may take a picture to see how they photograph.

 It will be over quite quickly; the wait to be seen is likely to be much longer, to take some snacks and games to keep you occupied.

 Don’t be disheartened if your child doesn’t land their first job.
 Brands have a vision and it’s important not to take rejections personally.
 It’s even more important that your child understand this – a child who easily gets upset will not be built for the modelling industry, as rejections are part of the job.

 River Island Leads the Way

-Their advertisement featured children who all have a disability to showcase that everyone can model.
-The models are aged between three and ten and have conditions such as Down’s Syndrome, cerebral palsy and eyesight issues.
+Their advertisement featured children who all have a disability to show that everyone and anyone can model.
+The chosen models have conditions such as Down’s Syndrome, cerebral palsy and eyesight issues.

 Celebrating its 30th anniversary, the high street brand has collaborated with the international anti-bullying charity, Ditch The Label, to show that ‘labels are for clothes, not kids.’